logicalclocks/hops-examples/README.md

 ```
 -type consumer -sink_path /Projects/FlinkKafka/SinkE -batch_size 16 -bucket_format yyyy-MM-dd--HH
 ```
-**Topic names** are provided via the HopsWorks Jobs user interface, when creating the job.
+**Topic names** are provided via the Hopsworks Jobs user interface, when creating the job.

-**Consumer groups** are provided via the HopsWorks Job UI.
+**Consumer groups** are provided via the Hopsworks Job UI.
 User provides a comma-separated list of the groups that shall be available within the application.

 Example
 ```